 1860: Weekly Dispatch Atlas

 Along with the Plans of Liverpool (North and South) from 1890, this is one of the most detailed street level maps of the city.
-Unlike those two maps, however, this one is whole.
+Unlike those two half-maps, however, this one is whole.

 Hundreds of streets are named, including some which are yet to be built.
 They can be seen in outline, usually dotted, and will be shown built up on later maps.
 What is interesting on this map is that Kirkdale is an isolated village, and Everton is only half built up.
 Like the Panoramic View of Liverpool (1847), this map shows rural fields where familiar streets now stand in Anfield, West Derby and Toxteth.